Jenn Casey on Living Safely with Food Allergies (Part 1)

 Radio Interview: Wednesday, 25 September 2013

 I interviewed Jenn Casey on "Living Safely with Food Allergies (Part 1)" on Philosophy in Action Radio on Wednesday, 25 September 2013.
-You can listen to or download the podcast below.
+Listen to or download the podcast below.

 Many Americans have food allergies to common foods such as peanuts, dairy, and eggs.
 Some of those allergies are so serious as to be life-threatening.
 Jenn Casey's son has a life-threatening peanut allergy, diagnosed when he was a toddler.
 What must people diagnosed with such allergies do to protect themselves from accidental ingestion?
 How can parents keep their children with such allergies safe?
 How should other people in their lives – such as family, friends, and teachers – do to protect them from harm?
 What should schools, clubs, and other organizations do?
 This episode is Part One of Two.
 Be sure to listen to Part Two.